Water Conservation and Efficiency

 California Water Supply 2024

-California water resources are in a healthy position.
-Above-average levels of rain and snow have filled statewide drinking water reservoirs and there are currently no water shortages anticipated.
-However, California drought conditions have been increasing in intensity and duration, and while the state is currently benefiting from the wet winters, it is likely that dry conditions will return.
+Above-average levels of rain and snow have filled statewide drinking water reservoirs and there are currently no water shortages anticipated in 2024.
+However, while the state is currently benefiting from the wet winters, it is a matter of time before dry conditions return.

 The Colorado River is an important source of water for 40 million people in two countries and seven states.
-Drinking water is transported from the river to Southern California and is a major source of water supply for OMWD customers.
 The amount of water taken from the river has exceeded available supplies for decades.
-As a result, reservoirs along the river that support Southern California are now at very low levels.
-Residents are strongly encouraged to continue to use water wisely regardless of local drought conditions.
+As a result, reservoirs along the river that support Southern California, such as Lake Mead, are now at low levels.

 Water-Saving Programs